 In 2017, Christian Aid Ireland began a new five-year funding partnership with Irish Aid - the Irish government’s development agency.
 El Salvador is involved in three of the programme's key objectives:

 EU reproductive health rights project

-Funded by European Union, the project aims to secure improved sexual and reproductive health for vulnerable women and girls in Central America living in poverty and in violent context, including indigenous and marginalised women.
+Funded by the European Union, the project aims to secure improved sexual and reproductive health for vulnerable women and girls in Central America living in poverty and in experiencing violence, including indigenous and marginalised women.

 Adapting to climate change